Diversity, Equity and Inclusion Series: Identifying obstacles within your hiring system–and how to address them

 Is there a certain milestone in the hiring process?
 Are they withdrawing or being rejected?
 If they are being rejected, are there patterns in the reason codes?

-Stephanie: I love the focus on data and measurement.
-And peeling away the onion, if you will, of the various places in the hiring process where bias can creep in.
-So often hiring manager and leadership teams only think about DEI from the perspective of one or two underrepresented candidate populations.
-But the efforts are much broader than that.
-So, I know we could talk for hours, but as we close out, give us a few more top tips for how companies can begin to dismantle the hiring system obstacle course?“
+So often, hiring managers and leadership teams only think about DEI from the perspective of one or two underrepresented candidate populations.
+As we close out, give us a few more top tips for how companies can begin to dismantle the hiring system obstacle course?

 Jennifer: Well, there are many ways but here are three tips that I share with employers often: